josho563/Achievment-List---Project-Front-End/README.md

 # Achievment-List---Project-Front-End
 Introduction:
 The Specifications was to create a CRUD application that covered both front-end and back-end using the technology that I had been taught.
+I choose to make my project list to be a list of video game achievements.

 Below outlines the technology I learned for this project
  •	Project Management = Jira